anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 There is the necessity to clearly define which kind of infrastructure resources a shared network function virtualisation infrastructure (NFVI) will provide for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNF), so that the requirements of the workloads match the capabilities of the NFVI.

-The lack of a common understanding of which resources and corresponding capabilities a suitable NFVI should provide may lead to several issues which could negatively impact the time and cost for on-boarding and maintaining these solutions on top of a virtualised infrastructure.
+The lack of a common understanding of which resources and corresponding capabilities a suitable NFVI should provide may lead to several issues which could negatively impact the time and the cost for on-boarding and maintaining these solutions on top of a virtualised infrastructure.
 For Example:

-- supporting any kind of workload specific requirements (e.g. regarding network acceleration or API access) might result in having to establish different silo NFVIs for each workload type.
+- Supporting any kind of workload specific requirements (e.g. regarding network acceleration or API access) might result in having to establish different silo of NFVIs for each workload type.
-- synchronising the release cycles of a large set of different technologies will sooner or later lead to situations in which required upgrades cannot be applied easily due to incompatibilities.
+- Synchronising the release cycles of a large set of different technologies will sooner or later lead to situations in which required upgrades cannot be applied easily due to incompatibilities.

-The abstraction model presented in this chapter specifies a common set of virtual infrastructure resources which a NFVI will need to provide to be able to host most of the typical VNF/CNF workloads required by the operator community.
+The abstraction model presented in this chapter specifies a common set of virtual infrastructure resources which NFVI will need to provide to be able to host most of the typical VNF/CNF workloads required by the operator community.

-Although a couple of explicit and implicit abstraction models (e.g. in the context of ETSI/NFV) are already available, they fall short when addressing the following design principles:
+Although a couple of explicit and implicit abstraction models (e.g. in the context of ETSI NFV) are already available, they fall short when addressing the following design principles:
--	**Scope:** the model should describe the most relevant virtualised infrastructure resources (incl. acceleration technologies) an NFVI needs to provide for hosting Telco VNF workloads
+-	**Scope:** the model should describe the most relevant virtualised infrastructure resources (incl. acceleration technologies) an NFVI needs to provide for hosting Telco workloads
 -	**Separation of Concern:** the model should support a clear distinction between the responsibilities related to maintaining the network function virtualisation infrastructure and the responsibilities related to managing the various VNF workloads
 -	**Simplicity:** the amount of different types of resources (including their attributes and relationships amongst one another) should be kept to a minimum to reduce the configuration spectrum which needs to be considered
 -	**Declarative:** the model should allow for a declarative description of the required NFVI capabilities for on-boarding and maintaining workloads